tuberry/light-dict/README.md

 ![ocr](https://user-images.githubusercontent.com/17917040/130025814-1b847b34-0373-46a1-a65e-5546f1687ba5.png)

-#### Result
+#### Screencast

 https://user-images.githubusercontent.com/17917040/130017649-ca978f47-7c63-4d31-8d32-99d78ecb8907.mp4

 ## Note

-1. This extension doesn't offer any icon or dictionary resources.
+* This extension doesn't offer any additional icons or dictionaries.
-2. If you need English-Chinese offline dictionary, try [dict-ecdict] or [dict-cedict].
+* If you need English-Chinese offline dictionaries, try [dict-ecdict] or [dict-cedict].
-3. If you need to customize the appearance of some widgets, try [user-theme-x].
+* If you need to customize the appearance of some widgets, try [user-theme-x].

 ## Acknowledgements

-* [youdaodict]: idea of popup
+* [youdaodict]: the idea of popup
 * [gsconnect]: fake keyboard input
-* [swift-selection-search]: stylesheet of iconbar
+* [swift-selection-search]: the stylesheet of iconbar

 [python-opencv]:https://opencv.org/
 [dict-cedict]:https://github.com/tuberry/dict-cedict